louisruocco/Ping-App/readme.md

 # Ping App

-- An App that pings Ip addresses that the user inputs and commits them to memory
+- An App that pings IP addresses that the user inputs and commits them to memory

 ## Technologies Used: